johnflanigan/graph-coloring-via-register-allocation/README.md

 graph := { { f(x) ? x : element of edge } : edge element of graph } ;
 ```

-is indicating that any edge with with an endpoint of `source` should be changed to `target`.
+is indicating that any edge with an endpoint of `source` should be changed to `target`.
 Other places in the algorithm use `x` and `y` to represent distinct endpoints so when I initially implemented this step, I only looked at the first endpoint on an edge.
 Fortunately, I found the paper that introduced SETL which was a useful resource whenever I was confused about something in the language [2].

 Another challenge is that there are places in the algorithm where a variable is used without being initialized and without any indication of what it represents.
 For example, during the insert spill code step, `newat` appears for the first time in the statement `newuse +:= [ [ ( newreg := newat ), true ] ] ;`.
 If `newat` is replaced with the name of the old register, the algorithm produces expected results, but if I was writing production quality code, I would want to confirm what this variable represents.